AdaCore/learn/content/courses/advanced-ada/chapters/strings.rst

 The size needed for storing the string when using the :ada:`Wide_Wide_String` type is bigger than the one when using the :ada:`UTF_8_String` type.
-This is expected, as the :ada:`Wide_Wide_String` uses 32-bit characters, while the :ada:`UTF_8_String` type uses 8-bit characters to store the string in a more efficient way (memory-wise).
+This is expected, as the :ada:`Wide_Wide_String` uses 32-bit characters, while the :ada:`UTF_8_String` type uses 8-bit codes to store the string in a more efficient way (memory-wise).

 The length of the string using the :ada:`Wide_Wide_String` type is equivalent to the number of symbols we have in the original string: 26 characters / symbols.
-When using UTF-8, however, we may need more 8-bit characters to represent one symbol from the original string, so we may end up with a length value that is bigger than the actual number of symbols from the original string
+When using UTF-8, however, we may need more 8-bit codes to represent one symbol from the original string, so we may end up with a length value that is bigger than the actual number of symbols from the original string
 |mdash| as it is the case in this source-code example.

 This difference in sizes might not always be the case.
-In fact, the sizes match when encoding a symbol in UTF-8 that requires four 8-bit characters.
+In fact, the sizes match when encoding a symbol in UTF-8 that requires four 8-bit codes.
 For
 example:

 .. code:: ada run_button project=Courses.Advanced_Ada.Strings.UTF_8